JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 ## We have Cable TV, Antenna Hookups, Telephone, WIFI, and Ethernet fed to our units.
 -  There are five "wires" comming from a "Secret Room" in the building that bring those services to a panel in our laundry room.
+   -  High Voltage is distributed through a "Fuse Box", Low Voltage uses a "panel"
    -  Engineers like to use the word "Cable" for wires that don't carry high voltate electrical power.
    -  The special technicians that hooked up our services are called "Low Voltage Techs".
    -  We will use the term "cable" from now on, so we seem "technical" too!
 #### Here is a picture of that panel, along with what's inside.
 <table>
 	<tr>